-A 3/4 inch wide piece of black electrical tape will be applied around the track on a centerline that is 1 ft in from the outside useable edge of the track on the Center Straight Lane sections.
+A 3⁄4inch wide piece of black electrical tape will be applied around the track on a centerline that is 1 ft in from the outside useable edge of the track on the Center Straight Lane sections.
 The tape will travel on a straight line from Lane 1 into the turn area 1 ft, form a semi-circle with radius 1 ft, and reconnect on a straight line to the centerline in Lane 2.
-A start-end line made of 3/4 inch black tape will be placed 2 ft from the left end of the track with each vehicle required to start within 6 inches of that line without crossing or touching it in the section marked Start Lane 1.
+A start-end line made of 3⁄4inch black tape will be placed 2 ft from the left end of the track with each vehicle required to start within 6 inches of that line without crossing or touching it in the section marked Start Lane 1.
 The entire vehicle must travel to and completely enter the turn area, then return completely to the End Lane 2 area.
 A vehicle's time is measured from the start signal given by the judges until the entire vehicle crosses the start-end line in Lane 2, after having traversed the straight section of the track, completely entered the turn area, and traversed the straight section back to the End Area Lane 2.
-A 3/4 inch black-tape line will be used to mark the beginning of the "Turn End" area.
-Both ends of the track will have a 2x6 on edge across them acting as a retainer wall.
+A 3⁄4inch black-tape line will be used to mark the beginning of the "Turn End" area.
+The Turn End of the track will have a 2x6 on edge across it acting as a retainer wall.
 If any part of a vehicle leaves the footprint of the plywood track before coming to rest or fails to completely enter the turn area, it will not receive a time for that trial run.
 If the vehicle leaves the footprint of the plywood before coming to rest after crossing the start-end line in Lane 2, it will not receive a time for that trial run.
+A railing may be constructed on the sides of the track to help protect the vehicles from falling off the track.
+A car touching the railing is considered to have left the footprint of the track and is disqualified for that run.